hatfieldlibrary/solr_ocr_processor/README.md

   -action string
         the action to perform (e.g. add)
   -config string
-        path to the directory that containsyour config.yaml file (default "./configs") -item string
+        path to the directory that contains your config.yaml file (default "./configs") -item string
         the dspace item uuid